 I. Introduction

-The extent and magnitude of the environmental harm is an urgent and systemic threat to children’s rights globally.
+The extent and magnitude of the environmental degradation is an urgent and systemic threat to children’s rights globally.
 Unsustainable extraction and use of natural resources, combined with widespread contamination through pollution and waste, have had a profound impact on the natural environment, fuelling climate change, intensifying toxic pollution of water, air and soil, causing ocean acidification, and devastating biodiversity and the very ecosystems that support and sustain all life.

 The efforts of children to transform the environmental and climate justice movement are the inspiration for the present general comment.
 The present general comment has benefited immeasurably from the contribution of children in the Committee’s 2016 day of general discussion on children’s rights and the environment.
 A diverse and dedicated Child Advisory Team led an unprecedented international consultation process with 7,416 children from 103 countries, conducted via an online survey, focus groups and in-person national and regional consultations.